You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Ditropan Xl is a drug marketed by Janssen Pharms and is included in one NDA.

 The generic ingredient in DITROPAN XL is oxybutynin chloride.
 There are sixteen drug master file entries for this compound.
-Thirty-seven suppliers are listed for this compound.
+Thirty-nine suppliers are listed for this compound.
 Additional details are available on the oxybutynin chloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Ditropan Xl